Your membership has expired

 Graphic: Consumer Reports, Getty Images

-To help budget-conscious shoppers, who shouldn’t have to sacrifice quality for a low price, we’re digging up all the options that are at even better prices than usual right now and score well in CR’s tests.
+To help budget-conscious shoppers, who shouldn’t have to sacrifice quality for a low price, I’m digging up all the options that are at even better prices than usual right now and score well in CR’s tests.
 In addition to quality, we also consider price history, so you know exactly how much you’re saving and just how good each deal really is.

 For more, visit our Deals hub, where we’re sharing our top picks from the sales on everything we test.